mdlayher/ynl/Documentation/netlink/intro.rst

 :c:member:`nlmsghdr.nlmsg_flags`.

 The second optional element of ``NLMSG_ERROR`` are the extended ACK attributes.
-See `ref:Extended ACK` for more details.
+See :ref:`ext_ack` for more details.
 The presence of extended ACK is indicated by ``NLM_F_ACK_TLVS`` being set in :c:member:`nlmsghdr.nlmsg_flags`.